pypeit/PypeIt/doc/calibrations/calibrations.rst

     - the detector or mosaic identifier (e.g., ``DET01`` or ``MSC01``).

 Importantly, note that the calibration group **bit** identifier is used and not a specific calibration group ID number.
-This is because master frames can belong to multiple calibration groups.
-For example, if there are 3 calibration groups (groups 1, 2, and 3) and a set of bias frames are used for all three groups, the resulting master bias frame will be called ``MasterBias_A_7_DET01.fits`` for detector 1 in setup A.  The ``7`` comes from the bitwise calculation :math:`2^{1-1} + 2^{2-1} + 2^{3-1} = 7`.
+This is because calibration frames can belong to multiple calibration groups.
+For example, if there are 3 calibration groups (groups 1, 2, and 3) and a set of bias frames are used for all three groups, the resulting processed bias frame will be called ``Bias_A_7_DET01.fits`` for detector 1 in setup A.  The ``7`` comes from the bitwise calculation :math:`2^{1-1} + 2^{2-1} + 2^{3-1} = 7`.

-Although convenient from a development perspective, this abstraction of the master file names can make it difficult to associate each master frame with its source input frames.
+Although convenient from a development perspective, this abstraction of the calibration file names can make it difficult to associate each calibration frame with its source input frames.
 To help with this, see the :ref:`calibrations-calibfile`.